-The equipment includes screening apparatus for cancers of the breast, cervix, lung, and mouth with sophisticated technology such as digital mammography, 3D ultra-sound screening and simpler methods such as pap smears, as well as treatment methods such as LEEP.
+The equipment for the first Mammomobile operating in Tamil Nadu with WIA includes screening apparatus for cancers of the breast, cervix, lung, and mouth with sophisticated technology such as digital mammography, 3D ultra-sound screening and simpler methods such as pap smears, as well as treatment methods such as LEEP.

-Your contribution will pay for a pathologist and a technical assistant for one year, who will train the other doctors in the Cancer Institute.
+Our contributions have paid for a pathologist and a technical assistant, who will train the other doctors in the Cancer Institute.

-The Cancer Institute in Chennai will supply a driver for the Mammo Mobile.
+The Cancer Institute in Chennai has supplied a driver for the Mammo Mobile.

-The Artists for Mammo Mobile India Foundation will monitor the program and every donor can visit the Mamma Mobile on its long path and action throughout India.
+The Artists for Mammomobile India Foundation will monitor the program and every donor can visit the Mammomobile on its long path and action throughout India.

 |Items||Price in INR|

 |Fuji Reader||Rs 8.20 lakh|